Exploring the best way for UAV visual localization under Low-altitude Multi-view Observation Condition: a Benchmark: Introduction

-To the best of our knowledge, most previous studies focused on nadir-view based AVL \cite{ bianchi2021uav, mughal2021assisting, schleiss2022vpair, he2023foundloc, GE_simulator}.
-Besides, the regions that being imaged for AVL are usually with significant lower altitude than UAV flight altitude \cite{MI}.
-In these scenarios, the observed regions are often assumed as planar.
-Therefore, one can use homography or sRt model to estimate the transformation between UAV images and geo-tagged reference maps \cite{song2019oblique}.
-However, this ideal assumption does not apply to UAV visual localization under \textbf{Low-altitude} ($<300m$ \footnote{According to relevant regulations, civilian UAVs are not permitted to fly above 300 meters \cite{interim_regulations_uav}}) and \textbf{Multi-view} (with pitch angles \footnote{the angle between the optical axis and the horizontal plane} ranging from 20° to 90°) observation condition.
-The significant viewpoint changes at low altitude introduce severe nonlinear transformation between UAV images and reference maps and present greater challenges for visual localization \cite{ye2024coarse, yin2023isimloc}.
-How current AVL methods perform in these challenging scenarios is still unclear.
-Meanwhile, no public available datasets could be used to comprehensively benchmark current AVL methods.
-To fill this gap, we constructed a new dataset called AnyVisLoc and conducted extensive experiments on this dataset to evaluate all UAV AVL methods under Low-altitude Multi-view condition.
-Overall, our contributions are as follows: \begin{itemize} \item The \textbf{first large-scale Low-altitude Multi-view} dataset called \textbf{AnyVisLoc} was proposed.
-This dataset contains 18,000 UAV images captured at multiple scenes and altitudes, along with two types of 2.5D reference maps including aerial photogrammetry maps and satellite maps. \item A \textbf{unified framework} was introduced to integrate the state-of-the-art AVL approaches and thoroughly test their performance.
-The best combined method was chosen as the \textbf{baseline} and the key factors that influencing baseline accuracy are thoroughly discussed, including the type of reference maps, different pitch angles and the noise in prior information. \item A novel retrieval metric called \textbf{PDM@K} was designed to bridge the relationship between image retrieval accuracy and final localization accuracy.
-Compare to other metrics like Recall@K and SDM@K, PDM@K aligns more closely with the characteristics of the UAV AVL task.
+To the best of our knowledge, most previous studies focused on nadir-view-based AVL \cite{ bianchi2021uav, mughal2021assisting, schleiss2022vpair, he2023foundloc, GE_simulator}.
+Besides, the regions observed for AVL are often assumed as planar, in which the elevations are significantly lower than the UAV flight altitude \cite{UAV-VisLoc}.
+Therefore, one can use affine model to estimate the transformation between UAV images and geo-tagged reference maps \cite{song2019oblique}.
+However, as the significant viewpoint changes at low altitude introduce severe nonlinear transformation between UAV images and reference maps, this assumption does not apply to UAV visual localization under low-altitude ($<300m$ \footnote{According to relevant regulations, civilian UAVs are not permitted to fly above 300 meters \cite{interim_regulations_uav}}) and multi-view (with pitch angles \footnote{the angle between the optical axis and the horizontal plane} ranging from 20° to 90°) conditions.
+These conditions present greater challenges for visual localization \cite{ye2024coarse, yin2023isimloc} and how current AVL methods perform in these challenging scenarios is still unclear.
+Meanwhile, no publicly available datasets could be used to comprehensively benchmark current AVL methods.
+To fill this gap, we constructed a new dataset called AnyVisLoc and conducted extensive experiments on this dataset to evaluate all UAV AVL methods under low-altitude multi-view conditions.
+Overall, our contributions are as follows: \begin{itemize} \item The first large-scale low-altitude multi-view dataset called AnyVisLoc was proposed.
+This dataset contains 18,000 UAV images captured at multiple scenes and altitudes, along with two types of 2.5D reference maps including aerial photogrammetry maps and satellite maps. \item A unified framework was introduced to integrate the state-of-the-art AVL approaches and thoroughly test their performance.
+The best combined method was chosen as the baseline and the key factors influencing baseline accuracy are thoroughly discussed, including the type of reference maps, different pitch angles and the noise in prior information. \item A novel retrieval metric called PDM@K was designed to bridge the relationship between image retrieval accuracy and final localization accuracy.
+Compared to other metrics like Recall@K and SDM@K, PDM@K aligns more closely with the characteristics of the UAV AVL task.

 \end{itemize}